20-Four-Systems/pokemmo-mods/[OrREX] Orre Region EX - PokeMMO Colosseum/README.md

 ## What is OrREX?

-OrREX (or Orre Region EX) is a mod project aiming to organically integrate Pokémon Colosseum assets into PokeMMO.
+OrREX (or Orre Region EX) is a mod project aiming to organically integrate Orre assets into PokeMMO.
 The focus of this ambition is to make a lightweight and non-intrusive flavouring to the already existing experience the game is seeking to achieve.

-No 'unique' regional assets (such as the music for diffeent Teams) will be covered in this project.
-The only aim is to replace assets that are generic and/or not essential i.Trainer battle encounters, which may as well be generic!

 I hope you enjoy these mods.

 ## Released Mods
-`[OrREX] Orre Region EX - Colosseum Menu Music` **Replaces the PokeMMO login screen with Colosseum OST tracks.**
+**[OrREX] Orre Region EX - Colosseum Menu Music** `Replaces the PokeMMO login screen with Colosseum OST tracks.`

 ## Sound IDs (by track)